Pedro Proença

-Career
+Refereeing career

-Proença has refereed in the Portuguese Liga since 1998, being promoted to the FIFA international referee list in 2003.
+Proença started refereeing in the Portuguese Liga in 1998, being promoted to the FIFA international referee list in 2003.

 On 10 August 2003, he officiated the Supertaça Cândido de Oliveira, his first final in Portuguese competitions.
-The match took place at Estádio D. Afonso Henriques, and opposed Porto and Leiria.
+The match, which took place at Estádio D. Afonso Henriques, feature Porto and União de Leiria.
 A year later, he took charge of three matches at the 2004 UEFA Under-19 Championships, including the final between Turkey and Spain.

 In December 2004, he officiated his first UEFA Cup match, the second leg of the first round tie between AEK Athens and Gorica.
-He was appointed to lead the 2007 Taça de Portugal Final, in a match opposing Sporting and Belenenses.
-Sporting eventually won with Liédson scoring the only goal of the match.
+He was appointed to lead the 2007 Taça de Portugal Final, in a match between Sporting CP and Belenenses.

 After refereeing qualifying matches in the previous two seasons, he refereed his first UEFA Champions League group stage match in September 2007, a 2–1 win for PSV Eindhoven over CSKA Moscow.

-On 22 March 2008, he had the honor of refereeing the first final of Taça da Liga.
-The final was played at the Estádio Algarve in Faro between Vitória de Setúbal and Sporting Clube de Portugal.
+On 22 March 2008, he refereed the final of the first edition of the Taça da Liga.
+The final was played at the Estádio Algarve in Faro, between Vitória de Setúbal and Sporting CP.
 Vitória de Setúbal won 3–2 on penalties after a 0–0 draw.

-He cautioned three players, Sandro of Vitória de Setúbal, Polga and Miguel Veloso of Sporting.
-He was announced as the referee for the 2010 Taça de Portugal Final between Chaves and Porto (2–1).
-Ricardo Rocha and Bruno Alves were sent off for accumulation of yellow cards.
-He was elected to the 2011 Taça da Liga Final.
-The match was played by Paços de Ferreira, who had beaten Nacional 3–4 in their semi-final, and the title holders Benfica who had beaten their rivals Sporting 4–1 in their semi-final.
+In 2010 he refereed the Taça de Portugal final between Chaves and Porto (2–1).
+The following year he once again officiated the Taça da Liga final, between Paços de Ferreira and the title holders Benfica.
 Benfica went on to win 2–1 to take their fourth Taça da Liga in a row.

-In summer of 2011, he was victim of an attack on his person at Colombo Centre, in Lisbon.
-He was struck with head in face by an individual, losing two teeth and suffered injuries to mouth.